mahmoudfouad5/Crespine-Gel-PMS-Legal/docs/legal/DELETE_ACCOUNT.md

 - Your authentication account is removed from the sign-in system.
 - Your active access to the application is revoked.
-- Associated login/session access is removed from the device.
+- Associated login and session access is removed from the device.

 ## What Data May Be Kept

-Some data may be retained in the database for operational, audit, traceability, or record-keeping purposes, including:
+Some data may be retained in the database for operational, audit, traceability, legal, or record-keeping purposes, including:

 - doctor profile records
 - hospital associations